 Integrated Sentence Management.
-(ISM).
+(ISM)

-Arbour Hill is making good progress with ISM .
-All prisoners are actively engaged in the process with the exception of one prisoner who declined ISM.

-First case waiting list is cleared all the time and first case assessment interviews are conducted within 24 hrs of committal.
+Arbour Hill is making good progress with ISM.
+All prisoners are actively engaged in the process.
+First case waiting list is cleared all the time and first case assessment interviews are conducted within 24 hours of committal.
 Consent form is signed and retained on file in ISM office.
-Referrals are created and Probation, Psychology, Education, Work Training (Industrial Manager) Medical are using database to update assessments.
+Referrals are created and Probation, Psychology, Education, Work Training(Industrial Manager) Medical are using database to update assessments.